MichaelG-B/Capstone_Project/README.md

 -  **Data Cleaning and Analysis:** All webscraping is being completed using the webscraping library BeautifulSoup.
 Data cleaning, organizating, and all exploratory analysis is being completed in Pandas.
 -  **Database Storage:** Our database has been created in PostgreSQL.
 The sqlalchemy module was utilized to pull in data from our python ETL file to Postgres and from Postgres to our machine learning python file.
 -  **Machine Learning:** SciKitLearn is the ML libary we are using in Python to create our model.
 -  **Dashboard:** Using Tableau to create a visual story our findings.
-An interactive map of crash locations was created in D3, Leaflet and is embedded into our Tableau story and hosted as a page on our Github repo.
+An interactive map of crash locations was created in D3 + Leaflet and is embedded into our Tableau story and hosted as a page on our Github repo.

 ![](Capstone%20Project/Visualizations/Project%20Flowchart.png)

-### Description of the data exploration phase of the project
+### Data Retrieval
 Our raw data was first scraped using the BeautifulSoup library in Pandas.
+A while loop was used to loop through each individual crash page in Aviation Archaeology and scrape the data found on that page into a single column dataframe.

+### Initial Data Cleaning
+The initial dataframe of raw scrapped data was first split into multiple columns.
+Although there are only 1576 crashes listed on the website, the web Id of the last crash was 1606.
+This is because some of the webpages were completely blank tables devoid of any data.
+These resulting blank rows in the data frame were removed.

+Additional rows were dropped where no Aircraft Serial Number field (Aircraft_SN) was found.
 - The data pulled from the web needed a lot of work to become useable:
 - Splitting the data into multiple columns
  - Removing rows with missing data